Castleton Tower and Rectory views from the river road Denver to Moab Roadtrip

 2. Frisco

 This versatile destination offers Nordic skiing in winter at the Frisco Nordic Center (with downhill skiing at nearby Breckenridge and Copper Mountain).
-Summer activities include stand-up paddle boarding from Frisco Marina or cycling the scenic Frisco to Copper bike trail.
+Summer activities include kayaking or stand-up paddle boarding on Lake Dillon or cycling the scenic bike trail bike trails to Copper Mountain or Breckenridge.

 Need a bad weather alternative?
 The Silverthorne Recreation Center is nearby and just off I-70, offering an indoor pool with slide and lazy river.